FC Artania Ochakiv

 FC Artania Ochakiv was a Ukrainian football club from Ochakiv, Mykolaiv Oblast.

-Historical outlook
+History

 The city team Mayak Ochakov (Ochakiv) first appeared in 1987 at the championship of Mykolaiv Oblast.
 Previously Ochakiv was represented since 1950s by such teams like "Medik" (1950s), "Pishchevik", "Chernomorets" (1960s), "Kolos" (1970s).
 The new team appeared on initiative of Ochakiv native Valery Zhuravko.

 In 1995 it was merged with FC Enerhiya Yuzhnoukrainsk.

 The club's football academy was preserved and in 1997 it participated in international competitions in Sweden.

 In 2014 there was created new club FC Ochakiv.